dennmuel/documentation/admin_manual/office/example-docker.rst

 *********************************

-Go to the Apps section and choose "Office & text" Install the "Collabora Online app"
+Go to the Apps section and choose "Office & text"

+Install the "`Nextloud Office <https://apps.nextcloud.com/apps/richdocuments>`_" app

 Admin -> Office -> Specify the server you have setup before (e.g. "https://office.example.com")

 Congratulations, your Nextcloud has Collabora Online Office integrated!